Sylvia Leong is a former healthcare professional who uses her education and experience as a nutritionist and therapeutic personal trainer.

-By casserole, I also mean that you could even make a tomato sauce to pour over pasta, a chili, or a stew.
+By casserole, I also mean that you could make chili, or stew, or tomato sauce to pour over pasta.

 Day Four: Savoury Meat

-Roast up a whole bunch of chicken breasts or thighs.
+Roast up a bunch of chicken breasts, or thighs.
 Or a whole chicken.
 Slow cook a roast beef in your crock-pot.
 Cook up a ham.
 Bake a salmon.

-Organic, grass fed, pasture raised, free run/range ... make sure your grocery choices check as many boxes as possible.
+Organic, grass fed, pasture raised, free run/range ... make sure your grocery choices tick as many boxes as possible.

-Add slices to your salad, or over your sandwich.
+Add slices to your sandwich, or over your salad.